evanx/redex/README.md

 My rationale for this project is:
 - do fun and interesting things with Node and Redis
+- enable the assembly of brokers and servers through configuration
 - produce a tool that ops people can configure and deploy
 - produce a framework that is flexible and extensible by developers
 - gain proficiency in ES7 for my job
 - learn about message queuing for enterprise consulting gigs
-- create a platform for blogging and news sites
 - create a platform for rapid prototyping of application backends
 - emulate some functionality of Nginx using Node, Redis and ExpressJS
-- because I love Nginx, Node, Redis, ES7 and ReactJS
-- because assembling back-end stuff through configuration is useful

 ### Installing